Performance and PCI Express Bus Lanes

 If you aren’t using your PC for performance demanding applications, it isn’t likely you need more than 16 lanes of PCIe bus.

-However, if you are planning to use your system for applications that may add up to more than 16 lanes of bus bandwidth, then using Socket 1150/1151 (16 lanes of bandwidth), may become a bottleneck for your system during times of intense usage.
+However, if you are planning to use your PC for applications that may add up to more than 16 lanes of bus bandwidth, then using Chipsets and CPUs with less PCIe lanes may become a bottleneck for your system, especially during times of intense usage.

 PCIe 3.0 Effective Speed